Housing First: Czech Republic

 In Czech Republic the first pilot Housing First project started in May 2016.
 50 families were taken into municipal flats in Brno.
 NGO IQ Roma Servis supported them for next two years.
 More than 80% of the families were able to sustain in the flats.
 This project won SozialMarie - international prize for the best social innovation project.

 In 2017 another project started in Brno.
 This time the target people group was long term homeless singles and the project is run by the municipality.
 The program supports 65 tenants in municipal flats.

 In 2019 Czech government and EU supported 13 new Housing First projects across the country by European Social Fund.

+In 2024 there are already 24 Housing First projects in Czech Republic.

 Denmark

 In Denmark, Housing First is embedded in the national Homeless Strategy as the overall strategy.
 However, it has been shown that this intervention strategy is serving only a small number of people recorded to be homeless which is most likely due to barriers like shortage of affordable housing.